 That aside, an anime about the digital world we live in, and some young protagonists with goals to build a type of online business.
-And the journey of that (in a slice of life format, maybe).
+And the journey of that (in a

 I can see an anime like this having some appeal, and it would relate to a lot of fans.
 Though I can’t say how many.